RobTillaart/BL0942_SPI/README.md

 ### BL0940

-Not compatible (possible partial but needs other magic numbers)
+Not compatible (possible partial, needs other magic numbers)

 ### Related